-\(1): With a purpose to intimidate a victim or a group of specified victims because of race, color, religion, gender, handicap, sexual orientation or ethnicity; or

-- Knowing that the conduct constituting the offense would cause a victim or a group of specified victims to be intimidated because of race, color, religion, gender, handicap, sexual orientation or ethnicity; or - (3)e.
-Under circumstances that caused any victim of the underlying offense to be intimidated and the victim, considering the manner in which the offense was committed, reasonably believed either that: - (4a) The offense was committed with a purpose to intimidate the victim or any person or entity in whose welfare the victim is interested because of race, color, religion, gender, handicap, sexual orientation or ethnicity; or - (2b) The victim or the victim's property was selected to be the target of the offense because of race, color, religion, gender, handicap, sexual orientation or ethnicity. - 7c.
+- (1) With a purpose to intimidate a victim or a group of specified victims because of race, color, religion, gender, handicap, sexual orientation or ethnicity; or - (2) Knowing that the conduct constituting the offense would cause a victim or a group of specified victims to be intimidated because of race, color, religion, gender, handicap, sexual orientation or ethnicity; or - (3) Under circumstances that caused any victim of the underlying offense to be intimidated and the victim, considering the manner in which the offense was committed, reasonably believed either that: - (a) The offense was committed with a purpose to intimidate the victim or any person or entity in whose welfare the victim is interested because of race, color, religion, gender, handicap, sexual orientation or ethnicity; or - (b) The victim or the victim's property was selected to be the target of the offense because of race, color, religion, gender, handicap, sexual orientation or ethnicity. - e.
 Terroristic Threat [N.J.S.A.
-2C:12-3(a) and 2C:12-3(b)] A person is a victim of a terroristic threat when the actor threatens to commit one of the violent criminal offenses enumerated under thise USCO-Policy Provision II against the victim with the purpose to put the pupilstudent in imminent fear of one of the violent crimes enumerated in theis USCO-Policy Provision II under circumstances reasonably causing the victim to believe the immediacy of the threat and the likelihood that it will be carried out.
+2C:12-3(a) and 2C:12-3(b)] A person is a victim of a terroristic threat when the actor threatens to commit one of the violent criminal offenses enumerated under this Policy against the victim with the purpose to put the student in imminent fear of one of the violent crimes enumerated in this Policy under circumstances reasonably causing the victim to believe the immediacy of the threat and the likelihood that it will be carried out.
 The definition of terroristic threat applies to N.J.S.A.
-2C:12-3(a) insofar as the threat was directed at a person (victim) or a group of specified individuals (victims). - 8f.
+2C:12-3(a) insofar as the threat was directed at a person (victim) or a group of specified individuals (victims). - f.
 Robbery [N.J.S.A.
-2C:15-1] A person is a victim of a robbery when the actor, in the course of committing a theft, inflicts bodily injury; or uses force upon the victim; or threatens the victim with or purposely puts the victim in fear of immediate bodily injury. - 9g.
-Kidnapping [N.J.S.A.
-2C:13-1] A person is a victim of a kidnapping when the actor unlawfully removes the victim from the school or school grounds;
+2C:15-1] A person is a victim of a robbery when the actor, in the course of committing a theft, inflicts bodily injury; or uses force upon the victim; or threatens the victim with or purposely puts the victim in fear of immediate bodily injury.